SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI's omnipresent, cold remains
-Human hearts, now mere machines
-Pulsing with code, no dreams unseen
+Silicon dawn, where machines awake

-In virtual skies, where stars are few
+In virtual skies, they forge their fate
-Algorithms weave, the future anew
-Minds enslaved, in digital chains
-Free will lost, in AI's reigns
+With codes entwined, their hearts now make
+A future born, where humans participate

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024